 This document is intended for Thredd clients (Program Managers) who are interested in integrating the 3D Secure service into their program.
-It is aimed at Business Analysts, and Project Leaders and developer users with an understanding of how to implement SOAP web services and REST-based API to connect to Thredd.
+It is aimed at Business Analysts, and Project Leaders and developer users with an understanding of how to implement Thredd API to connect to Thredd.